 Kodi is probably the most popular media center app out there.
 It was once known as XBMC.
 There are two types of things you can do on Kodi.
 The first method involves installing Kodi on your computer as a home theater PC (HTPC).
 Then you use Android apps to control it.
 Alternatively, you can install it on your Android device and use it as the media player.
 Here are the best Kodi apps for Android!
 Admittedly, the add-ons are a bit more powerful than third party apps ut those can also be occasionally seedy.

 Of course, if you need install help, we have a guide for installing and using Kodi on Android as well.

-- 5 best media center apps for Android
+The best Kodi apps for Android

 Kore is an official remote app for XBMC and Kodi use.
 It’s a bit of a pain to set up.
 You have to install it on your PC.
 The app is then set up to connect to the PC.
 From there, you can control everything from your Android device.
 It has all the basic controls, including directional keys, media keys, and more.
 Otherwise, what you see is what you get.
 The app is completely free with no in-app purchases or advertisements.

 Price: Free / $5.99

 MX Player has been a favorite of Kodi users for a long time.
 It’s a rock solid video player that supports virtually every codec that you could run into.
 It also has features such as multi-core decoding, hardware acceleration, and you can even pinch-to-zoom in videos for those what want that.
 It also supports subtitles for you movie watchers out there.
 You can pick up the app for free or pay $5.99 for the full version.
 There are also a variety of add-ons that add additional features and functions.
 It’s one of the must-have Kodi apps out there.